jonizen/BSEC-Conduit/readme.md

 - `source bin/activate` Activate our new venv.
 - `sudo -u pi pip3 install systemd-python paho-mqtt` Install required Python modules.
 - `sudo python3 install.py` Run the installer.
 - `sudo -u pi nano bsec-conduit.ini` Edit the config section at the top of the file.
-Use `CTRL-X` to save.(Mqtt settings is not working, just cayennes set info in the bsec-conduit file.)
+Use CTRL-X to save.
 - `sudo systemctl start bsec-conduit.service; journalctl -f -u bsec-conduit.service` Start the program and open the log file.

 ## Usage